 Detractors: These are your unhappy customers and have rated you between 0-6.
 They are not satisfied with your services and are likely to give a negative suggestion about you to others.

-The 2nd step involves calculating the percentage of promoters and detractors and subtracting them from each other.
-This gives a NPS score which ranges from -100 to +100.
+The 2nd step for net promoter score calculation involves calculating the percentage of promoters and detractors and subtracting them from each other, this gives an NPS score.
+Net promoter ranges from -100 to +100.

 5 strategies to increase your NPS: